Your Ultimate Guide to Sherwin-Williams SuperDeck Stains

 SuperDeck vs Behr

-Behr is available at Home Depot — check our Behr wood stain color chart if you want to compare shades.
-It is usually $5–$10 cheaper per gallon.
-For budget-conscious DIYers, Behr works fine.
-However, SuperDeck consistently outperforms Behr on UV resistance — Behr fades noticeably after one full summer in direct sun, while SuperDeck holds color better.
-If your deck gets heavy sun exposure, SuperDeck is worth the extra cost.
+Behr is available at Home Depot — check our Behr wood stain color chart to compare shades.
+Community reports consistently note SuperDeck outperforms Behr on UV resistance, with Behr fading more noticeably after a full summer in direct sun.
+For heavy-sun decks, SuperDeck is generally worth the extra cost.

 SuperDeck vs Olympic

-Olympic Maximum is popular for its ease of application, but it has a well-documented weakness in freeze-thaw climates.
-Community forums consistently report Olympic peeling and flaking after harsh winters, while SuperDeck holds up better through freeze-thaw cycles.
-If you’re in the Midwest, Northeast, or Canada, SuperDeck is the stronger choice.
+Olympic Maximum is popular for easy application, but it has a well-documented weakness in freeze-thaw climates — community forums consistently report Olympic peeling and flaking after harsh winters, while SuperDeck holds up better through freeze-thaw cycles.
+In the Midwest, Northeast, or Canada, SuperDeck is the stronger choice.

 SuperDeck vs Ready Seal

-Ready Seal is a professional favorite because it virtually never peels.
-If you’re also comparing interior options, our Minwax color chart guide covers the most popular indoor wood stain colors — its oil-based formula penetrates deeply with no surface film to lift.
-The downside: it’s harder to find in stores and costs more.
-For homeowners who want easy store access and a good balance of quality and price, SuperDeck is more practical.
+Ready Seal is a professional favorite because it virtually never peels — its oil-based formula penetrates deeply with no surface film to lift.
+The tradeoff is availability and price: it’s harder to find in stores and typically costs more than SuperDeck.
+For homeowners who want easy store access and a solid balance of durability and cost, SuperDeck remains the more practical pick.

 Where to Buy SuperDeck Stains and How to Save